Want to strut your stuff in the Chinese Year of the Rooster?

 In Chinese culture, the preparations ahead of Lunar New Year are almost as important as the day itself.
 During this period cleansing is an important ritual.

-What better way to usher in the Year of the Pig than with a deep cleansing spa and sauna?
+What better way to usher in the Year of the Rooster than a deep cleansing spa and sauna?

 Allas Sea Pool is a public Finnish sauna complex offering an amazing view of Helsinki.